AungThiha/Tada/Installer/Ruby/README.md

 ```
 ruby Tada.rb
 ```
 * It will ask if you also want to see the original text.
 Without original text you will lose hyper link text.
-For example, "Continue reading" will not be clickable.
+For example, "Continue reading" in facebook posts will not be clickable after being converted.
 You're advised to choose 'Y' for this matter.
 * Sit back, relax and it will do the rest for you

 ### How to Uninstall